Korea Republic's World Cup 2022 Standings

 It's a harsh assessment but the reality is that Korea barely managed to qualify from a group containing Uzbekistan, Qatar and Syria and we can't see them causing any upsets in Russia with a first-time coach on the scene.
 Still, you never know with the World Cup, which is why it's the best tournament in the world. at +215 to reach the Round of 16 and +1200 to reach the quarter-finals, you could always take the plunge.

-Korea Republic Squad & Key Players
+Korea Republic's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Korean team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Korean team and who we think will play a big part in the competition.

 Heung Min Son (Winger / Forward)

-Son has come along in leaps and bounds since joining Tottenham, and is known for his pace and excellent ball control.
+Son has come along in leaps and bounds since joining Tottenham and is known for his pace and excellent ball control.
 He has scored some truly stunning goals in the English Premier League over the last three seasons, already notching 25 from 83 appearances in a side where the goal charts have been dominated by Harry Kane.
 He is also the top Asian goalscorer in Premier League history.

 Son has excelled for his country, already scoring twenty goals in his 61 national team appearances.
 He is just 25 years old and could well finish his career as one of the country's top scorers.

-Chang Hoon Kwon (Midfielder)
+Chang-Hoon Kwon (Midfielder)

 Despite playing a more defensive role for the national team and only having made fourteen appearances in his young career, the Dijon midfielder has already scored three goals for his country, all of which came in the World Cup qualification matches.
-Kwon's career took off at the Suwon Samsung Bluewings, and he built on his 2016 season that saw him named in the K League Best XI with a move to France.
+Kwon's career took off at the Suwon Samsung Bluewings, and he built on the 2016 season that saw him named in the K League Best XI with a move to France.
 At just 23, big things are expected for the young midfielder.

 The Coach (Tae Yong Shin)